hgohil2805/CTCI/README.md

 - Gray Code
   Given a non-negative integer n representing the total number of bits in the code, print the sequence of gray code.
 A gray code sequence must begin with 0.

+- Permutations
+  Given a collection of distinct numbers, return all possible permutations.